pallets/click/docs/python3.rst

     input types and convert as necessary.
 The :class:`STRING` type automatically will decode properly the input value into a string by trying the most appropriate encodings.
-*   When dealing with files, click will never go through the Unicode APIs and will instead use the operating system's byte APIs to open the files.
+*   When dealing with files, Click will never go through the Unicode APIs and will instead use the operating system's byte APIs to open the files.

 In Python 3, the following is true:

 *   ``sys.stdin``, ``sys.stdout`` and ``sys.stderr`` are by default
     text-based.
-When click needs a binary stream, it attempts to discover the underlying binary stream.
+When Click needs a binary stream, it attempts to discover the underlying binary stream.
 See :ref:`python3-limitations` for how this works.
 *   ``sys.argv`` is always Unicode-based.
-This also means that the native type for input values to the types in click is Unicode, and not bytes.
+This also means that the native type for input values to the types in Click is Unicode, and not bytes.

     This causes problems when the terminal is incorrectly set and Python does not figure out the encoding.
 In that case, the Unicode string will contain error bytes encoded as surrogate escapes.
-*   When dealing with files, click will always use the Unicode file system API calls by using the operating system's reported or guessed filesystem encoding.
+*   When dealing with files, Click will always use the Unicode file system API calls by using the operating system's reported or guessed filesystem encoding.
 Surrogates are supported for filenames, so it should be possible to open files through the :class:`File` type even